foundation/foundation-sites/docs/pages/xy-grid.md

 ## Grid Container

 The grid defaults to the full width of the available space.
-To contain it use the `grid-container` class.
+To contain it horizontally use the `grid-container` class.
 The container will be centered and have a max-width equal to your `$grid-container` setting (1200px by default), along with padding on the left/right equal to half your `$grid-container-padding` setting.

 ```html
 <div class="grid-container">